Last Updated on June 21, 2019 by Lamudi

 Knowing how to appraise the value of real estate properties is one of the most important skills for real estate brokers.
 While property valuation is best left to certified professionals, a working knowledge of it can also be quite beneficial to owners themselves.

 A: How much your property is worth is based on its current market value.
 The Philippine Valuation Standards, which is the Philippines’ adaptation of the International Valuation Standards, precisely defines market value as:

 The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm’s-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently, and without compulsion.

 The key phrase to take note of here is the “date of valuation,” which is indicative of how your property can be valued differently at different times.

 Q: So how do I figure out how much my property is worth now?

-A: There are three approaches commonly utilized when appraising property:
+A: There are four approaches commonly utilized when appraising property: